Last Updated on 06/05/2026 by Marlene Marques

 This fateful prediction of the future follows Terzani for many years until, on the eve of 1993, he decides to follow the fortune-teller’s advice and avoid moving through the air.
 As you can imagine, the challenge is enormous for a journalist who has to be where and when the news happens.
 But Terzani decides to take it on and not only returns to the land-based form of travel – by car, train or/and boat – but sets out to discover the ancient art of prophecy with such strong roots in Asia.

-During the year, the author returns to familiar nations such as Laos, former Burma, Cambodia or Vietnam, among others, reporting on what has changed in recent times and the increasing presence of China in its neighboring countries, as well as visiting various mages and fortune-tellers, learning about local traditions and how prophecies have come to influence rulers and populations, both in the past and present.
+During the year, the author returns to familiar nations such as Laos, former Burma, Cambodia, or Vietnam, among others, reporting on what has changed in recent times and the increasing presence of China in its neighboring countries.
+He also visits various mages and fortune-tellers, learning about local traditions and how prophecies have come to influence rulers and populations, both in the past and present.

 (Re)reading a classic of travel literature

 Tiziano Terzani has a gift for words and, for me, writing that we can easily relate to.
-Without being overly explanatory, but describing in a personal way environments, people and situations, Terzani takes us on an incredible journey.
+Without being overly explanatory but describing environments, people, and situations in a personal way, Terzani takes us on an incredible journey.

 The book, with 597 pages, reads very well and leaves the desire to know more texts and works by this author.
 The Portuguese edition is a part of Tinta da China’s travel literature collection, and their books are published in hardcover editions, which I really appreciate since it’s becoming increasingly rare.